nycdotnet/advent-of-code-2021/README.md

   * I pulled the `Helpers` class out of the Day 9 project and into the existing Utils.cs file as it was useful to parse the input into a `short[][]`.
 It would be interesting to see how much (if at all) using a `short[][]` differs in performance versus a `short[,]`.

 ### Day 12:
-  * This one was a bit indimidating, but thankfully the inputs prevented infinite loops and were not so big as to prevent a solution using recursion.
+  * This one was a bit indimidating (a pathing optimization algorithm), but thankfully the inputs prevented infinite loops and were not so big as to prevent a solution using recursion.
 My solution involved allocating a bunch of `List<string>`.
 Again I think maybe use a rented array, but they'd be passed into the function, so maybe it'd be hard to remember to return them?
 I guess they'd be returned in the same level in the stack so this wouldn't be too bad.
 It would just require an index into the last element to be passed along to the next function.
 The program ran in about 33 MB RAM, so not too bad anyway.
   * I had a bug when adding the `BonusSmallCave` property to `Journey` - I wasn't always copying the existing one if it was there.
 This required me to do a double-ternary to not overwrite it.
 I probably could have built more logic into the record to handle this - I wonder if custom copying (aka `this with`) could be a useful pattern to help at least a bit with encapsulation?

 ### Day 13: